Pete-J-Matthews/Python-Silmarillion_Glossary/README.md

 ## Future Commits

 - Add more words to the gloassary.
-A website online has this information available, look to extract using an API?
+A website online has this information available, look to extract using an API or web scraping?
 Open to suggestions.
 - Return necessary prompts / error messages when the users input is too unrecognisable to clean up and find the right term to progress
 - Produce a UI